 Make sure that “Display terrain map” is enabled in the Map configuration of the XC map widget or the Task map widget of your page.
 Read more details about the XC map widget or the Task map widget in the XCTrack Pro widgets manual.

 You can choose between different map themes.
 You may need to change the map theme according to the default theme chosen in the settings of Menu/Preferences/Display.
-For example, you may want to change the map theme into a black theme and choose the main black high contrast main default theme for XCTrack, to keep the whole display with black and reduce energy usage.
+For example, you may want to change the map theme into a black theme and choose the black high contrast theme as main default theme for XCTrack, to keep the whole display with black and reduce energy usage.

 To add new Roadmaps, you can either manually download new Roadmaps and copy/paste the new files into the RoadMap folder or use the Map manager (see details below).

 Note that the file you will download will be a compressed file (ending by .zip).
 You can’t use that file as is.
 You will need to uncompress it thanks to an app such as Zarchiver for example.
 You can easily find such app in Play store.